getgort/gort-guide/guide/source/sections/dynamic-command-configuration.rst

 .. .. code:: shell

 ..     # Remove ALL layers
-..     cogctl bundle config layers pingdom | xargs -n1 cogctl bundle config delete pingdom
+..     gort bundle config layers pingdom | xargs -n1 gort bundle config delete pingdom

 ..     # Remove only channel layers
-..     cogctl bundle config layers pingdom | grep "channel/" | xargs -n1 cogctl bundle config delete pingdom
+..     gort bundle config layers pingdom | grep "channel/" | xargs -n1 gort bundle config delete pingdom

 ..     # Remove only user layers
-..     cogctl bundle config layers pingdom | grep "user/" | xargs -n1 cogctl bundle config delete pingdom
+..     gort bundle config layers pingdom | grep "user/" | xargs -n1 gort bundle config delete pingdom

 Future Steps
 ------------

-Configuration files

-File injection
+This feature is in a state of minimal viability, and many new features are planned for it.
+Including:

+1. The development of an optional secure backend.
+Initially this will support Hashicorp Vault.
+2. Allowing configuration value to be defined as code.
+3. Allowing configuration values to be injected as files (and not just environment variables).